Asylum-Lang-Foundation/Manual/source/walkthrough/dataTypes.md

 ## Challenges
 1. Explain the difference between unsigned and signed integers.
 What is a common signed type?
 2. Explain the difference between a floating-point and a fixed-point number.
 What is a common floating-point type?
-3. What type of number is `long`?
+3. What type of number is `c_long_t`?
 Is it unsigned, signed, floating-point, or fixed-point?
 4. Remember the `add` function from earlier?
 Remake it so that `a` and `b` can have a decimal point.
 5. Create a `struct` that represents a circle.
 Each circle has a radius, a line width, color, and can have another circle inside of it.
 Create any other necessary `struct`s.